Complements of caustics of the real $J_{10}$ singularities: Enumeration of isotopy classes and virtual components

-Table \ref{J101} shows the number of virtual components and the number of isotopy classes of Morse polynomials of type $\Phi_1$ and $\Phi_3$ with any value of the passport $(M, m_+)$.
-The second of these numbers is given in parentheses when it differs from the first one.
+Table \ref{J101} shows the number of virtual components and the number of isotopy classes of Morse polynomials of types $\Phi_1$ and $\Phi_3$ with any value of the passport $(M, m_+)$.
+The second number is given in parentheses when it differs from the first.
 This table is detailed in Theorems \ref{enu1}, \ref{enu3}, \ref{cher}.

+\begin{theorem}[$\Phi_1$] There are exactly 2005366 different virtual Morse functions of $J_{10}^1$ class distributed as follows into 37 virtual components.